Bad Girls from Valley High: Plot

-Danielle (Julie Benz), Tiffany (Nicole Bilderback) and Brooke (Monica Keena) are the three richest, most popular girls in their high school, nicknamed "The Huns" due to the exclusive housing estate they live in, Hundred Pines.
+Danielle, Tiffany, and Brooke are the three richest, most popular girls in their high school, nicknamed "The Huns" due to their exclusive housing estate, Hundred Pines.
 Danielle and Tiffany are cruel and spiteful, whereas Brooke is kind but is easily intimidated and manipulated by Danielle and Tiffany.
-While the leader Danielle is used to getting what she wants, she is unable to attract lonesome ex-jock Drew (Jonathan Brandis) due to his mourning over the death of his girlfriend Charity Chase (Tanja Reichert).
-Although Charity was believed to have committed suicide, this wasn't the case as Danielle, Tiffany and Brooke lured Charity to a cliff, hoping to terrorize her into breaking up with Drew, but ended up killing her by accident.
+While the leader Danielle is used to getting what she wants, she is unable to attract lonesome ex-jock Drew due to his mourning over the death of his girlfriend Charity Chase.
+Although Charity was believed to have committed suicide, this wasn't the case as Danielle, Tiffany, and Brooke lured Charity to a cliff, hoping to terrorize her into breaking up with Drew, but ended up killing her by accident.

-A year to the day of Charity's death, Romanian foreign exchange student Katarina (Suzanna Urszuly) arrives during the class of clumsy Media Arts Professor Mr. Chauncey (Christopher Lloyd).
+A year to the day of Charity's death, Romanian foreign exchange student Katarina arrives during the class of clumsy Media Arts Professor, Mr. Chauncey.
 Katarina and Drew immediately become friends.
-Jealous from this, Danielle tries to do everything in her power to stop this friendship developing into love.
+Jealous of this, Danielle tries to do everything in her power to stop this friendship from developing into love.
 In an attempt to get close to Drew, Danielle works at the elderly home where Drew is also working.
-While there, she is assigned to look after an old lady (Janet Leigh) whom she believes is catatonic.
-Danielle, Tiffany and Brooke use this opportunity to raid the old lady's cupboard and eat her box of chocolates.
+While there, she is assigned to look after an old lady whom she believes is catatonic.
+Danielle, Tiffany, and Brooke use this opportunity to raid the old lady's cupboard and eat her box of chocolates.

 In the following two weeks, the three girls begin to notice that something strange is happening to them, they are receiving back pains and their hair is turning gray - to their horror they discover that they are aging at a rapid speed.
-They believe this has something to do with Katarina whom they now think is in fact Charity's ghost coming back to seek revenge.
+Danielle is suffering from bladder atrophy which leads to her constantly wetting herself and eventually wearing adult diapers, while Brooke has a chronic gas problem on account of her fiber diet.
+They believe this has something to do with Katarina whom they now think is, in fact, Charity's ghost coming back to seek revenge.
 The three decide the only way to regain their youth is to kill Drew to let his spirit be with Charity.
-On the night of Danielle's 18th birthday party, the three lure Drew to the same gorge where Charity died and attempt to shoot him.
+At Danielle's 18th birthday party, the three lure Drew to the same gorge where Charity died and attempt to shoot him.
 Katarina shows up and says she is not Charity's ghost.
 Danielle briefly ponders this but decides to shoot them both anyway.
-However, Brooke finally stands up for herself and says that they have gone too far.
-She tries to prevent Danielle from pulling the trigger to which Drew disarms her due to Danielle being frail and weak and also distracted by a party guest dressed in a clown suit from her party (who is secretly Chauncey) who she shoots, and both Tiffany and Danielle are overcome from exhaustion.
+However, Brooke finally stands up for herself and says that they have gone too far, admitting that she lived in poverty and managed to join the Huns after winning the local lottery.
+She tries to prevent Danielle from pulling the trigger to which Drew disarms her.
+Danielle shoots Katarina's wrist and she bleeds, meaning she is not a ghost.
+Unfortunately, due to Danielle being frail and also distracted by a party guest dressed in a clown suit from her party (who is secretly Chauncey eavesdropping on them the whole time) who she shoots along with Katarina, both Tiffany and Danielle are overcome from exhaustion.